CAAPIM/Microgateway/get-started/get-further/build-microgateway-with-custom-templates-and-services.md

        'https://localhost/google-with-basic-auth?q=CA'
   ```

-Underneath the hood"
+Underneath the hood:

-- when `SCALER_ENABLE: "false"`, microgateway will load quickstart services from json files under /opt/SecureSpan/Gateway/node/default/etc/bootstrap/qs inside the container.
-The user could choose to bake the quickstart json files into the container or map the docker volume to a folder.
+- when setting `SCALER_ENABLE: "false"`, microgateway will load quickstart services from json files under /opt/SecureSpan/Gateway/node/default/etc/bootstrap/qs inside the container.
+The user could choose to bake the quickstart json files using a Dockerfile (e.g. `get-started/docker-compose/add-ons/Dockerfile.addon`) into the container or map the docker volume to a folder.